davidsaltacc/shadowclient/info.md

 * make more things translatable
 * breadcrumbs render only mode
 * sticky aim - decrease the mouse sensitivity when aiming near enemies
-* fix searching for settings in the client settings screen, I think it is broken (modulebutton class is the only one that has uhh the thing)
-* better module settings - dedicated screen?
-* rewrite some gui code
 * auto updater?
 * optimize light overlay with caching / just don't update every single fucking frame???
 * positionSetting (+ setHere button)